gnubodhi/Dans-Soil-Alchemy/README.md

 This creates a **live culture of Effective Microorganisms (EM)** for ongoing use.

-Additionally, you can increase the microbial diversity in the spray by adding a small amount of bokashi leachate, fermented plant juice (I bokashi comfrey leaves), whey (liquid on top of yogurt), or rice water.
+Additionally, you can increase the microbial diversity in the spray by adding a small amount of bokashi leachate, fermented plant juice (I bokashi comfrey leaves), whey (liquid on top of yoghurt), or rice water.

-I use a two bottle system and go through a bottle once a week.
+I use a two-bottle system and go through a bottle once a week.
 That way I can have one fermenting and one for use.

 ### ✅ Safety Benefit:
 Fermentation produces **low-pH conditions** that suppress harmful microbes and prevent spoilage.